tatumio/tatum-js/README.md

  - A user-friendly interface 🤝
  - Consistent interaction with a broad range of blockchains, including Ethereum 🔷, Polygon 🟣, Bitcoin ₿, and many more.

-A powerful, feature-rich TypeScript/JavaScript library that streamlines the development of blockchain applications.

-🔍 **Designed For Developers**
-If you're looking to integrate blockchain functionalities into your projects, [Tatum SDK](https://docs.tatum.io/sdk/get-started-with-tatum-sdk) is for you.We simplify the integration process by offering:

-- A user-friendly interface 🤝
-- Consistent interaction with a broad range of blockchains, including Ethereum 🔷, Polygon 🟣, Bitcoin ₿, and many more.

 For more details, visit our [documentation](https://docs.tatum.io) and [examples](https://github.com/tatumio/tatum-js#getting-started).

 With Tatum SDK, you can: